Revant-Annam/RISC-V_vsd_AR_week4/Tasks/README.md

   * **What you see**:

-    1.  **Supply Variation**: Lowering $V_{DD}$ from 1.8V to 0.8V scales the VTC down.
+    1.  **Supply Variation**:
+       * Lowering $V_{DD}$ from 1.8V to 0.8V scales the VTC down.
 The output still swings rail-to-rail, and the fundamental inverting functionality is perfectly preserved.
 Interestingly, the transition region becomes much steeper, indicating a higher voltage gain.
-As the supply voltage drops below `1 V` we can observe that the peak gain decreases.
-Another observation from the gain plot is that the **width of the negative gain pulse is wider for higher supply voltages** ($V_{DD}$) and becomes progressively **narrower and sharper for lower supply voltages**.
+       * As the supply voltage drops below 1 V, we can observe that the peak gain decreases.
+       * Another observation from the gain plot is that the **width of the negative gain pulse is wider for higher supply voltages** ($V_{DD}$) and becomes progressively **narrower and sharper for lower supply voltages**.
     2.  **Device Variation**: Increasing the width of the PMOS transistor makes the pull-up network stronger than the pull-down network.
 This shifts the switching threshold ($V_M$) from below $V_{DD}/2$ to above $V_{DD}/2$.
 Despite this shift, the gate continues to function correctly as an inverter.

   * **Why it happens (Device Physics)**:

-    1.  **Supply Variation**: The CMOS inverter's rail-to-rail output is a structural property; as long as one transistor is fully on and the other is fully off, the output will be pulled to the supply rails, whatever their voltage.
+    1.  **Supply Variation**:
+       * The CMOS inverter's rail-to-rail output is a structural property; as long as one transistor is fully on and the other is fully off, the output will be pulled to the supply rails, whatever their voltage.
 The increased gain at lower voltages occurs because the transistors operate with a smaller gate overdrive ($V_{gs} - V_t$), which pushes them deeper into saturation relative to the supply range, sharpening the transition.
-The decrease in gain below the supply voltage of `1 V` happens because the supply voltage is unable to drive the transistors thus leading to a decrease in gain.
-The width of the gain pulse increases with increase in supply voltage occurs because the width is directly proportional to the **width of the inverter's high-gain transition region**, which is the range of input voltages where both the NMOS and PMOS transistors are simultaneously operating in their **saturation regions**.
+       * The decrease in gain below the supply voltage of `1 V` happens because the supply voltage is unable to drive the transistors thus leading to a decrease in gain.
+       * The reason the gain pulse width increases with the supply voltage is that the width is directly proportional to the **width of the inverter's high-gain transition region**, which is the range of input voltages where both the NMOS and PMOS transistors are simultaneously operating in their **saturation regions**.
     2.  **Device Variation**: The switching threshold ($V_M$) is the input voltage where the pull-up (PMOS) and pull-down (NMOS) currents are equal.
 By making the PMOS wider, it can supply more current.
 To match this higher current, the NMOS requires a stronger on signal, which means a higher input voltage.
 This directly causes the switching point ($V_M$) to increase.

   * **How this ties back to STA**: These variations are at the heart of Static Timing Analysis.